villhei/elixirtut/elixir_web/app/chapters/data_structures.md

 When all the keys in a map are atoms, you can also use the `keyword:` syntax for associating keys with values in a map.
 Also when all your keys are atoms, one can access the map with a special syntax `map.key` instead of using the `Map.get/2` function.

 Notice that the `map.key` syntax for accessing the map is strict.
-A non-existant key will raise an error, unlike the non-strict `Map.get/2` that will instead return a `nil`.
+A non-existent key will raise an error, unlike the non-strict `Map.get/2` that will instead return a `nil`.

 ```elixir
 iex> %{ animal_sounds | :snake => "Hsssst!"}